somedatapacket/docs.humio.com/content/configuration/reverse-proxy.md

 is hosted at at a non-empty prefix.

 Thus hosting Humio at "http://humio.example.com/" works without adding a header.
-An example configuration snippet for an nginx location is:
+An example configuration snippet for an nginx location (a portion of the total nginx configuration required) is:

 ```nginx
 location /internal/humio {